Sofrank/ALTSCHOOL-CLOUD-EXERCISES-PROJECT/ALTSCHOOL-CLOUD-EXERCISES-PROJECT/EXERCISE 2/READEXERCISE2.md

+> Below are embeded details of this Exercise-2 commands output which we were instructed to attach:
 # 1. Creates a Shortcut or Alias for a command or a set of commands.
 ![Alias](./Alias.jpg)
 # 2. Displays a Calendar.